Alexander Dromerick, M.D.

 Co-Director, Center for Brain Plasticity and Recovery, GUMC and MedStar National Rehabilitation Hospital

 Vice President for Research, MedStar National Rehabilitation Hospital

 Professor, Departments of Neurology and Rehabilitation Medicine, GUMC

-Dr. Dromerick is a neurologist and rehabilitation physician who focuses his clinical and research activities on brain recovery and restoration of motor function after stroke, traumatic brain injury, and limb loss.
-He is Co-Principal Investigator of the NINDS-funded I-CARE trial, a Phase III trial to improve arm recovery after stroke.
-He is co-Principal Investigator of the NINDS-funded PROTECT DC Phase II clinical trial, aimed at reducing recurrent stroke in urban underserved individuals.
-His studies to improve prosthetic arm function in Veterans are funded by the Veterans Administration, and studies in methods to improve the battlefield screening for traumatic brain injury are funded by the Department of Defense.
+Dr. Dromerick passed away on August 21, 2021.
+He was a distinguished neurologist and rehabilitation physician who focused his clinical and research activities on brain recovery and restoration of motor function after stroke, traumatic brain injury, and limb loss.
+He was Co-Principal Investigator of the NINDS-funded I-CARE trial, a Phase III trial to improve arm recovery after stroke.
+He was co-Principal Investigator of the NINDS-funded PROTECT DC Phase II clinical trial, aimed at reducing recurrent stroke in urban underserved individuals.
+He was the lead investigator on the CPASS clinical trial, published in 2021, and co-principal investigator on Georgetown’s K12 Neurorehabilitation and Restorative Neuroscience Training Network (NTRAIN). (new window) His studies to improve prosthetic arm function in Veterans were funded by the Veterans Administration, and studies in methods to improve the battlefield screening for traumatic brain injury were funded by the Department of Defense.

 Education & Training